ale4710/vndspcpl/README.txt

 it will change the additional text in the window title. for example, the window title is normally "Snow Sakura [VNDS PC Player]" but if you pass the option
-	--window-title-additional "(vnds)"
+	--window-title-additional " (vnds)"
-then the window title will become "Snow Sakura (vnds)" note that a space will be automatically added.
+then the window title will become "Snow Sakura (vnds)" note that a space will NOT be added automatically.

 	--allow-multiple-sound-effects
 if you pass this option, it will allow multiple sound effects to played at a time.